-3.2.2 In considering the collection charges for a relation in which automatic and semiautomatic working both exist, each Administration should decide to fix its charges:
+3.2.2 In considering the collection charges for a relation in which automatic and semi-automatic working both exist, each Administration should decide to fix its charges:

-- either by establishing different charges for each method of operation; or

-- by establishing a single collection charge weighted according to the volume of each type of traffic.
+either by establishing different charges for each method of operation; or by establishing a single collection charge weighted according to the volume of each type of traffic.

-3.3 Examples for the application of the standard rates mentioned in § 2 above for fixing the collection charges in gold francs
+3.3 Examples of how to apply the standard rates mentioned in § 2 above for determining collection charges

-The following tables give examples of the application of standard rates to calculate collection charges and show how the latter can be used to establish scales of collection charges (in gold francs) for application in the African region.
+Table 1/D.201 R gives examples of the application of standard rates for semi-automatic operation to calculate collection charges and shows how the latter can be used to establish scales of collection charges (in gold francs) for application in the African region.